 Make sure that the shoes rubber sole is completely covered with glue in order to make solid contact with the bottom of the shoe.
 However, if you aren’t sure about the perfect quantity of glue which should be applied, go online to the shoe’s manufacturer site to see what they recommend.

 Now hold the sole and shoe together for a considerable duration of time.
 Keep them in this position as long as the glue isn’t fully set.
 At this point, you should make sure that your fingers stay away from the glued part or otherwise, it could negatively affect the outcome of this particular method, and you might have to do it all over again.

 After the sole is sealed correctly (usual glue curing time is 24 hrs.), you can start wearing these shoes without any issues.
 However, if there is still some part of the sole which lacks proper contact with the shoe’s bottom, you’ll need to add more glue to area’s that were missed.

 Apart from using this re glue shoe soles repair technique on dress shoes, you can also apply it to other types of footwear.
 Even though it may only be a temporary fix, it’s still much better than having to purchase a new pair of dress shoes.

 - You should apply this method only on rubber soles.

 - If you own a pair of dress shoes that are manufactured with a leather outsole, it might be more beneficial to consult a shoe cobbler for repairs.

-There are very few things in daily life which are more frustrating than having to deal with a broken pair of dress shoes.
+There are very few things which are more frustrating than having to deal with a broken pair of dress shoes.
 Especially at the start of the day, when you’re preparing for the office, a broken sole can ruin your mood.
 At that time, there’s no way you can visit your nearby retail store or a professional shoe cobbler to get it fixed.